GollyTicker/ethereum-bridge-when-cheap/README.md

 When activity (and hence gas price) on L1 is low and the desired cheaper briding of funds is possible, the server-node will initiate the briding of the funds and they'll arrive in your specified address on L1.

+According to historical analysis, you save on average **7 gwei** L1 gas by delaying your request up to 24h using the suggested lower gas price by Bridge-When-Cheap.
+At **98.4%** of the blocks where you could have submitted a request in the past, your request would have been served within 24 hours.

 ## How secure and trustless is this?

 In the spirit of the core values of Ethereum, Bridge-When-Cheap offers you desireable guarantees: